 Serve and Enjoy!

-Like I said, this One Pot Jambalaya is a meal the whole family will love!
+Like I said, this One Pot Jambalaya with No Shrimp recipe is a meal the whole family will love!
 It’s not expensive, and it is also kid friendly because it’s not too spicy.
 If you like a lot of spice, you can add red pepper flakes, peppers or some Frank’s Red Hot!
 With only about 340 calories per 1 and 1/4 cups (if made according to recipe), this is a really great healthy dinner!

 Simple One Pot Jambalaya No Seafood Recipe